loretoparisi/tensorflow-node-examples/README.md

 Tensorflow.js for Node.js (namely `tfjs-node`) is currently in development status, see [here].

 ## Why?
-Because officiale Tensorflow.js examples are mostyle written in TypeScript or use the async/awaiy paradigma, while the most of node modules are not.
+Because officiale Tensorflow.js examples are mostly written in TypeScript or use the async/awaiy paradigma, while the most of node modules are not.

 ## Node.js Examples